MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-for-nosql-copy-activity.md

 ---
-title: How to configure Azure Cosmos DB for NoSQL in a copy activity
+title: Configure in a data pipeline copy activity
 description: This article explains how to copy data using Azure Cosmos DB for NoSQL.
 author: jianleishen
 ms.author: jianleishen